State investigates ag's COVID-19 safeguards

 Last week, Primex Farms confirmed an outbreak at its nut processing facility in Wasco.
 It said 31 workers at the plant were affected by COVID-19.

-The Associated Press reported Primex employees went on strike Thursday demanding the company provide free personal protection equipment.
+The Associated Press reported that Primex employees went on strike June 25, demanding the company provide free personal protective equipment.
 Some accused plant supervisors of keeping employees in the dark about COVID-19 infections among plant workers.

 The Attorney General's Office declined to answer questions about the inquiry, saying, "To protect its integrity, we are unable to comment on a potential or ongoing investigation."